Quentin Fournier

 Email | LinkedIn | GitHub

-I am a Postdoctoral Research Fellow at Mila - Quebec Artificial Intelligence Institute and at the University of Montreal, working with Prof. Sarath Chandar.
+I am a Research Fellow at Mila - Quebec Artificial Intelligence Institute.

-My current research investigates the continual pretraining of large-scale Transformer language models.
+My current research investigates Transformer language models for drug discovery.
 Additionally, I am passionate about teaching and have taught the graduate Data Mining course at Polytechnique Montréal.

 I received my Ph.D. from Polytechnique Montréal, working with Daniel Aloise and Michel R. Dagenais on the use of Transformers to detect anomalies in Linux kernel traces.